Champii/og/README.md

 # Build

+### The current build time of the project is around 18s for all sources files with `og src` alone, and around 60s for full rebootstrap with `make re` (That bootstraps from old version then rebootstraps from itself, with `go build` and `go test` each time).
+Tests take around 5s to pass.
+Need better perfs.

 Here is the procedure to regenerate the parser from the grammar if you want to make changes to it.

 If you just want to (re)build the binary, you can call `make build` or just `go build` (needs a previously generated parser from grammar.
 See below)